 Community operators must offer tenants a lease for no less than one year and should provide a written copy of their lease.
-A community operator may offer a longer lease term, but must offer a minimum of one year.
-If the community operator offers, and the tenant chooses a lease greater than three years, the lease can outline rent as a formula of the base amount of rent due each month and a future adjustment factor tied to the annual average consumer price index (or CPI).
+A tenant may choose to have a lease that is for three or more years, however a landlord should give the tenant the option of entering into a shorter lease.
+If the tenant chooses a lease of greater than three years, the lease can outline rent as a formula of the base amount of rent due each month and a future adjustment factor tied to the annual average consumer price index (or CPI).